IBM/openshift-workshop-was/labs/Openshift/HelloContainer/README.md

 3f9c0085cca1fc11ecb918451b054bd60a5da6911b559c54b18551283a4e784f
 ```

-- List the images: `podman images`
+- List the images to see that the new image `app` is built: `podman images`

  ```
  REPOSITORY                            TAG                        IMAGE ID       CREATED         SIZE